How does the FHA 203k loan work?

 As you would expect, there are some pluses and minuses with the 203k loan program.

-Don’t be surprised if the lender requires you to send a bid back to the contractor two or three times for missing information.
+- Lenders can require you to send a bid back to the contractor two or three times for missing information

 Can I refinance into a 203k loan?